Documentation Index

 This page provides best practices and recommendations for monitoring and alerting on Conduktor Gateway deployments.
 Use these as starting points and tune thresholds to match your environment’s baseline.
-Before you start, make sure you have set up monitoring and can access the Gateway Prometheus endpoint.
-Example Grafana dashboards are available on Github, in the Conduktor Helm package at charts/gateway/grafana-dashboards.

 Request flow overview

-The diagram below shows how traffic flows through Gateway, and where key metrics are captured.
-Use it as a reference when choosing what to monitor.
 The direction label on byte metrics refers to the direction of data flow: upstream means bytes flowing from clients toward Kafka, and downstream means bytes flowing from Kafka toward clients.
-Where metrics are captured:

-Client to Gatewaygateway_active_connections_vcluster, gateway_bytes_exchanged{direction="upstream"}
+| Client to Gateway | gateway_active_connections_vcluster, gateway_bytes_exchanged{direction="upstream"} |

-Gateway to Kafkagateway_upstream_connections_upstream_connected, gateway_bytes_exchanged_vcluster{direction="upstream"}
+| Gateway to Kafka | gateway_upstream_connections_upstream_connected, gateway_bytes_exchanged_vcluster{direction="upstream"} |

 Availability and license